-Industry, Business and Labor Committee

-(At the request of Job Service North Dakota)
+HOUSE BILL NO. 1135 (Industry, Business and Labor Committee) (At the request of Job Service North Dakota)

-- 1 A BILL for an Act to amend and reenact sections 52-04-05, 52-04-06, 52-04-09, and 52-06-05 - 2 of the North Dakota Century Code, relating to the required level of the unemployment - 3 compensation trust fund reserve, employer contribution rates, and maximum potential benefits.
+AN ACT to amend and reenact sections 52-04-05, 52-04-06, 52-04-09, and 52-06-05 of the North Dakota Century Code, relating to the required level of the unemployment compensation trust fund reserve, employer contribution rates, and maximum potential benefits.

-4 BE IT ENACTED BY THE LEGISLATIVE ASSEMBLY OF NORTH DAKOTA:
+BE IT ENACTED BY THE LEGISLATIVE ASSEMBLY OF NORTH DAKOTA: